Tom Konyves: On Sleepwalking Among The Camels

+Rob McLennan described Konyves' poems as 'beyond poems' characterized them as works that leave 'surprising after taste' and resist easy interpretation.

 On The Vehicule Poets_Now

-Konyves... was always the one most involved in the history and course of the central European avant garde.
+Konyves was always the one most involved in the history and course of the central European avant garde.
 Tom Konyves, for example, became fascinated with the possibilities of videotape when that medium was new.
 He made something he called "videopoetry," and is now a west coast video-arts doyen.
 Konyves is witty, terse and cynical.
 He chose his surrealist roots, and they, along with his years as a video artist, have led him away from exposition.